Tax Identification Numbers

 The Minnesota Tax ID number is called other things, such as “sales tax exempt number”, “resale exemption number”, or “seller’s permit”.
 This is merely a difference in terminology, often encountered in dealing with suppliers from other states.
 If a business has a Minnesota Tax ID, and is registered for the tax types that it needs to collect and submit, then it does not need to apply for any additional numbers from the Minnesota Department of Revenue.

 If a business is registered to collect income tax withholding, the Minnesota Tax ID also serves as its Minnesota Employer ID for tax purposes.
-However, businesses may also be required to register with the Department of Employment and Economic Development for an Unemployment Insurance (UI) Employer Account Number for unemployment taxes.
-See more.
+However, businesses may also be required to register with the Minnesota Department of Employment and Economic Development for an Unemployment Insurance (UI) Employer Account Number for unemployment taxes.
+View Employers and Agents.

 Consultants at our Small Business Assistance Office can help you understand more about the basics of business taxation.
 And our network of Small Business Development Centers has experts located in nine main regional offices and several satellite centers statewide.